Close Banner

 Where should I park?

-Using a Wheelchair at Universal Studios Hollywood - Handicapped Parking
+Tips for Using a Wheelchair at Universal Studios Hollywood - Handicapped Parking

-If you have a handicapped placard, there are a couple of places to park.
-There is some handicapped parking near the front gate, but it fills up quickly.
-Level 2 of the Frankenstein Lot offers the closest garage parking and is fairly close to the park exit, which can be a huge relief after an exciting but long day at the park.
-The Jurassic Parking handicapped spaces are probably fine if you are bringing your own wheelchair, but if you can only walk short distances and plan to rent a wheelchair in the park, this lot is pretty far.
-We parked there first but it was way too far to walk with a disability, so we asked for help and got sent back in the car to the Frankenstein structure, which was much closer.
-Front Gate handicapped parking was full by park opening when we visited.
+The Jurassic Parking spaces are decent if you are bringing your own wheelchair, but if you can only walk short distances and plan to rent a wheelchair in the park, this lot can feel pretty far.
+We parked there first but it was way too far for a friend to walk with her disabilities, so we asked for help and got sent to the Frankenstein structure, which was much closer.
+Front Gate disabled parking was full by park opening when we visited.

 How does using a wheelchair affect rides and attractions?

-Using a Wheelchair at Universal Studios Hollywood - Wheelchair Sign One of your biggest concerns may be how using a wheelchair affects access to rides and attractions.
-Each attraction has a different process and each guest’s disability or injury will affect how they access the ride, so there is not one easy answer.
-For most rides (except the Studio Tour), the guest will need to transfer out of the chair.
-For other non-ride experiences, the guest may have to transfer from an electric wheelchair to a manual wheelchair.
-Some rides have separate loading areas for modified vehicles to make it easier to transfer.
+One of your biggest concerns may be how using a wheelchair affects access to rides and attractions.
+Each attraction has a different process and each guest’s disability (or injury) will affect how they access the ride, so there is not one easy answer.

-Tips for Using a Wheelchair at Universal Studios Hollywood-Wheelchair ramp sign for Secret Life of PetsHere is a ride-by-ride look at how people who use wheelchairs can access rides and attractions.
+Here is a ride-by-ride look at how people who use wheelchairs can access rides and attractions.
 You can get a more detailed description of each ride by consulting the Studio Map, signage outside each attraction and the Rider’s Guide for Rider Safety and Guests with Disabilities.
+The guide gets updated regularly, so if the link does not work, you can find the latest copy on the Universal Studios Hollywood website.

 • The Secret Life of Pets: Off the Leash! — This queue has a staircase, so you will use an elevator but still be able to catch most of this adorable queue.
-ECVs and motorized vehicles are not allowed in the queue, so talk to a team member at the ride entrance about transferring to a manual wheelchair.
+You must transfer from an ECV or electric wheelchair/scooter to a provided manual wheelchair in this queue.
+ECVs and motorized vehicles are not allowed in the queue.
 There is a ride vehicle that fits a manual wheelchair.
 (Be sure to look for a dog who uses a wheelchair on the ride!)
+Stroller-wheelchairs are allowed on the wheelchair access vehicle but must be WC19 certified or contain at least four tie-down anchors.
+You must step over an 11” high barrier to get into the regular ride vehicle, either independently or with assistance from your companion.

 • Harry Potter and the Forbidden Journey — This ride has a moving platform that allows only 30 seconds to load.
 For guests who have difficulty transferring and who need extra time, there is a non-moving transfer station on the second floor (you still access the same ride).
 Ask a team member for assistance.
 You cannot take ECVs through the castle line, so whether you want to ride or just experience the castle walkthrough, you will need to take the elevator to the third floor to transfer to a park-provided manual wheelchair.
 Then you can transfer back into your chair when done.
 Your ECV will be stored in a secure area during that time.

-• Silly Swirly Fun Ride — You must independently (or with help from a companion) get over a 10-inch high barrier to access the vehicle.
+• Silly Swirly — You must independently (or with help from a companion) get over a 10-inch high barrier to access the vehicle.
 Some ride vehicles have been modified to aid with transfer.

 • The Simpsons — You must be able to negotiate a 10-inch high barrier to get into the ride, either independently or with help from a companion.
+Some ride vehicles have been modified to help with transfer.

 Is it safe to leave my wheelchair while I ride?